Eudemus of Rhodes: Historian of science

 To Eudemus is also ascribed a book with miraculous stories about animals and their human-like properties (exemplary braveness, ethical sensitivity, and the like).
 However, as the character of this work does not at all fit in with the serious scientific approach that is apparent from Eudemus's other works, it is generally held that Eudemus of Rhodes cannot have been the author of this book (it may have been another Eudemus — his was a fairly common name in ancient Greece).

 Editor of Aristotle's work

 Eudemus, Theophrastus, and other pupils of Aristotle took care that the intellectual heritage of their master after his death would remain accessible in a reliable form, by recording it in a long series of publications.
-These were based on Aristotle's writings, their own lecture notes, personal recollections, etcetera.
+These were based on Aristotle's writings, their own lecture notes, personal recollections, et cetera.

 Thus one of Aristotle's writings is still called the Eudemian Ethics, probably because it was Eudemus who edited (though very lightly) this text.
 More important, Eudemus wrote a number of influential books that clarified Aristotle's works: